Malarone (Atovaquone And Proguanil Hydrochloride)

 How to Take Malarone

-Malarone should be taken with food or a milky drink to improve absorption.
-The tablets can be crushed and mixed with food or milk for children who have difficulty swallowing whole tablets.
+Malarone should be taken with food or a milky drink to enhance absorption.

 Dosage Instructions